 • dizziness;

-During the period of remission, clinical manifestations of the disease are very weakly pronounced or completely absent.
-After each period of exacerbation of the idiopathic pulmonary hemosiderosis, the duration of the remission period decreases.
+During remission clinical manifestations diseases are very weakly expressed or completely absent.
+After each period of exacerbation of idiopathic pulmonary hemosiderosis, the duration of the remission period decreases.

-The skin shape of the hemosiderosis occurs more often in men over 40 years old.
-Current chronic benign.
-On the skin of the forearms, brushes, legs and ankles appear pigment spots of brick-red.
-Over time, the color of the elements of the rash changes to the yellowish, dark brown or brown.
-The damage to the internal organs during the skin form of the hemosiderosis does not occur, the general state does not suffer.
+The cutaneous form of hemosiderosis occurs more often in men over 40 years of age.
+The course is chronic and benign.
+Brick-red pigment spots appear on the skin of the forearms, hands, legs and ankles.
+Over time, the color of the rash elements changes to yellowish, dark brown or brown.
+Defeats internal organs with the cutaneous form of hemosiderosis does not occur, general state doesn't suffer.

 Diagnostics

-The diagnosis of hemosiderosis is based on the characteristic clinical signs of the disease, data of laboratory and instrumental methods of the survey.
-A general blood test is assigned, the concentration of serum iron is determined.
+Diagnosis of hemosiderosis is based on the characteristic clinical signs of the disease, data from laboratory and instrumental examination methods.
+Appointed general analysis blood, serum iron concentration is determined.

-If hemosiderosis is suspected, a desperval sample is carried out.
-For this, deferoxamine is injected intramuscularly, and then the iron content in the urine is determined.
-The sample is considered positive if the urine portions contain over 1 mg of iron.
+If hemosiderosis is suspected, a desferal test is performed.
+To do this, deferoxamine is injected intramuscularly, and then the iron content in the urine is determined.
+The test is considered positive if a portion of urine contains more than 1 mg of iron.

-To confirm the diagnosis, the puncture biopsy of the bone marrow, lung, liver or skin, followed by histological examination of the resulting tissue.
+To confirm the diagnosis, a puncture biopsy of the bone marrow, lung, liver or skin is performed, followed by histological examination of the resulting tissue.

-General hemosiderosis is always a secondary pathology, the development of which is due to autoimmune processes, intoxications, infections or blood diseases.
+General hemosiderosis is always a secondary pathology, the development of which is caused by autoimmune processes, intoxications, infections or blood diseases.

-In the hemosiderosis of the lungs also carry out:
+For hemosiderosis of the lungs, the following is also carried out:

 Treatment

-Therapy of the pulmonary hemosiderosis begins with the appointment of corticosteroids.
-In case of its ineffectiveness, patients prescribe immunosuppressants and plasmapheresis sessions.
-In some cases, it is possible to achieve a resistant after removal of the spleen (splenectomy).
-In addition, symptomatic therapy is carried out with the appointment of bronchoditics, hemostatic and other drugs (depending on the manifestations of the disease).
+Therapy for pulmonary hemosiderosis begins with the administration of corticosteroids.
+If it is ineffective, patients are prescribed immunosuppressants and undergo plasmapheresis sessions.
+In some cases, it is possible to achieve stable remission after removal of the spleen (splenectomy).
+In addition, there is symptomatic therapy with the prescription of bronchodilators, hemostatics and other drugs (depending on the manifestations of the disease).

-Treatment of skin hemosiderosis is the local application of corticosteroidal ointments.
-Angioprotectors, calcium, rutin, ascorbic acid are also prescribed.
-With a serious course of the disease, the destination of deferoxamine, the PuU-therapy is shown.
+Treatment of cutaneous hemosiderosis consists of local application corticosteroid ointments.
+Angioprotectors, calcium preparations, rutin, and ascorbic acid are also prescribed.
+In severe cases of the disease, the use of deferoxamine and PUVA therapy is indicated.

 Possible complications and consequences